About the Building

 In February 2006, the Chicago Historical Society announced its new name: The Chicago History Museum.
 After renovating approximately 75 percent of its public space, the Museum now features a dramatic new lobby as well as new galleries and exhibitions and a redesigned Museum Store.

-The Chicago History Museum gratefully acknowledges the Chicago Park District’s support of all the Museum’s activities.
+The Chicago History Museum gratefully acknowledges the support of the Chicago Park District on behalf of the people of Chicago.